RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - There were too many gaps to fill in which the parties themselves did not fill, and in this basis the term was unenforceable.
     - Application of legal principles to the facts
       - Was the disputed clause so devoid of meaning and so dependent upon the initiatives and decisions of Biotechnology Australia as to be illusory?
-        - ‘The problem for the court is that the term is just too uncertain of content.’
+        - 'The problem for the court is that the term is just too uncertain of content.'
-        - The ‘fulfilment of the term relating to the equity sharing scheme depended upon the decision of one party, namely Biotechnology.
+        - The 'fulfilment of the term relating to the equity sharing scheme depended upon the decision of one party, namely Biotechnology.
-        - There was no external standard to fix an “appropriate” or “reasonable” equity participation scheme.’
+        - There was no external standard to fix an "appropriate" or "reasonable" equity participation scheme.'
-        - The ‘existence of other schemes in other companies with other products and other scientists provides no such reference point’
+        - The 'existence of other schemes in other companies with other products and other scientists provides no such reference point'
     - Biotechnology Australia Pty Ltd v Pace (1988) 15 NSWLR 130 (Court of Appeal)
       - McHugh JA (applied similar reasoning to Kirby P):
         - The promise is too illusory or too vague and uncertain to be enforceable.